 One day they asked themselves why they were delivering other people’s beer when they could contract to brew their own and profit as both wholesalers and brewers.
 In 1986, they formed the Hornell Brewing Company and introduced Midnight Dragon Special Reserve Malt Liquor.

-What they lacked in marketing power, they made up for in audacity.
 Their first poster featured a woman sipping Midnight Dragon through a straw.
 The caption read, “I could SUCK on this all night.”